XAt0Se/Recycle_Bin_Sorter_base_on_AI_Web_App/README.md

 ## Usage

-- Upload an image of the waste item through the web interface.
+- scane an object of the waste item through the web interface.
 - The AI model will classify the item and show the result.
 - The item will be stored in its respective category folder in the `folders/` directory.
+- Then image of item deleted automatically

 ## Contribution